Power of Attorney

 - Jane Doe by John Doe, Power of Attorney

-If you are signing an FTB 3520, Power of Attorney Declaration, on behalf of the estate or trust, we recommend that you attach one of the following:
+If you are signing an FTB 3520 PIT, Individual or Fiduciary Power of Attorney Declaration, on behalf of the estate or trust, you must attach one of the following:

 - Certificate of trustee (as provided by Probate Code Section 15603)